 Check Out the 7 Facebook Ad Lessons We Learned in 2014…

 1. Newsfeed Ad to Lead Magnet #1

 This ad is for our 212 Blog Post Ideas Lead Magnet.

 This is 1 of our all-time best ads.
 It’s generated over 30,000 leads for under $2.06 a piece.

 (Want to learn our optimization strategy for generating those 30,000 leads?
 Click here.)

 The Image: The image features a person (and although this is Ryan Deiss, we ran the ad to a TON of audiences who have no idea who he is).

 The person is looking at you.
 That’s eye-catching.
 Any ad where a person is applicable, we suggest using them in your image.
 Either make sure the person is looking forward or looking towards a part of the image you want them to pay attention to.

 The Copy: “Writer’s block?
-Boost your content with theses 212 blog post ideas, applicable to any niche”
+Boost your content with these 212 blog post ideas, applicable to any niche.”

 This ad is for our Social Media Headline Swipe file.
 It’s the biggest ad campaign we’ve ever run on Facebook.
 It’s a similar ad and funnel (designed to put people into our DM Lab continuity program) to the 212 Blog Post Ideas that I covered above.